Mineral spirits and acetone are the two most widely used solvents when it comes to handling DIY home cleaning projects.

-However, it is important to know that mineral spirits are a better-quality product in comparison to paint thinners.
+However, it is important to know that mineral spirits are a better-quality product in comparison to paint thinners and even kerosene.

 You will need less volume of it because of its strength and refinement.

-So, a bottle of it will last almost for a lifetime.
+So, a bottle of it will last almost a lifetime.

 Latex paints can be tested easily using acetone because the solvent softens the paint easily.